aridjayarecipes/cutesrecipes.web.app/content/post/1724-recipe-of-quick-tomyum-with-mussels.md

 1. Take 6-8 kaffir lime leaves (tear them in half and take the wooden bit in the middle off)

 With Tomyum, the sweetest Asian dishes and sushi are the best ingredients and very carefully prepared.
-Starconches &amp; Starlight ✨Creation Phase. ✨ GUEST ARTIST FEATURE Please welcome our guest artist, @hilimuc!
-Can&#39;t wait for our video for his account! #cooking #recipe #pancakecereal #eats #food #chef #fyp.. . . . . . ️. . . . . .
+Starconches & Starlight ✨Creation Phase. ✨ GUEST ARTIST FEATURE Please welcome our guest artist, @hilimuc!
+Can't wait for our video for his account! #cooking #recipe #pancakecereal #eats #food #chef #fyp.. . . . . . ️. . . . . .

 <!--inarticleads2-->